-As a designated National Resource Center for Latin American Studies, the University of Utah is pleased to offer a Minor in Portuguese & Brazilian Studies, an MA in Latin American Studies with a focus on Brazil, and Foreign Language and Area Studies (FLAS) Scholarships to promote both graduate and undergraduate study of Portuguese and the Lusophone (Portuguese-speaking) world.
+As a designated National Resource Center for Latin American Studies, the University of Utah is pleased to offer a Minor in Portuguese & Brazilian Studies, an MA in Portuguese Language Pedagogy, an MA in Latin American Studies with a focus on Brazil, and Foreign Language and Area Studies (FLAS) Scholarships to promote both graduate and undergraduate study of Portuguese and the Lusophone (Portuguese-speaking) world.

 Portuguese is a truly global language.
 With more than 240 million speakers spread across every continent, it is the 6th most widely spoken language in the world — more people speak Portuguese than French, German, Italian, or Japanese.
 It is the official language of Angola, Brazil, Cape Verde, Guinea-Bissau, Portugal, São Tomé and Príncipe, and Mozambique; it also retains a historical presence in Macau (China), East Timor (Southeast Asia), and Goa (India).